sendinblue/APIv3-java-library/docs/ResellerApi.md

 <a name="getChildDomains"></a>
 # **getChildDomains**
-> GetChildDomains getChildDomains(childAuthKey)
+> GetChildDomains getChildDomains(childIdentifier)

-Gets all the sender domains of a specific child account
+Get all sender domains for a specific child account

 ### Example
 ```java